V0r1ex/CutSpace/README.md

 # CutSpace
-Landing for a company that searches for commercial real estate
+Responsive landing for a company that searches for commercial real estate